Everyday best practices, uses, and benefits of wayfinding software

-Wayfinding software can be a crucial tool for facilities managers, HR, and IT, but it isn’t just beneficial for those departments... it can be a great help to even more casual users, too.
-From high-level move management to helping workers find both meeting rooms and each other, this type of software has many advantages for people in all departments.
+Wayfinding software can be a crucial tool for Facilities, HR, and IT departments, but it can be a great help to more casual users, too.
+From high-level move management to helping workers find meeting rooms and each other, wayfinding software has many advantages for people across all departments.
+In this article, we take a look at everyday uses and benefits of wayfinding software—but first, let’s review a few best practices.

 When interactive maps are necessary